The Art of Black Tea

 When deciding what to add to black tea, consider where the tea is sourced from.
 Most experts would agree that Darjeeling and other long leafed teas should be enjoyed straight.
 As such, it is best not to include anything at all.

-If the tea is more robust, however, such as Assam and certain Ceylon teas, then milk and sugar may be added.
+If the tea is more robust, however, such as Assam and certain Ceylon teas, then milk and sugar may be added to sweeten the tea.
 Just make sure that you don’t overpower the natural flavor of the tea when you do so.
 There are some who prefer to drink their tea with just a slice of lemon added.

 Interesting Facts About Black Tea